 More than the Caribbean soundtrack, it is the imposition of an unusual nucleus of statues that takes us seriously.

-Just in front of the pier, beyond the colony of tires that cushion the mooring of boats and above a multicolored playground, a green macaw coexisted with a toucan.
-A few yards to the left, two polar bears sat on a shed enjoying the birds' chatter and their flickering reflection in the dark water of the canal.
+Just in front of the jetty, beyond the colony of tires that cushion the boats from docking and above a multicolored playground, a green macaw coexisted with a toucan.

 I think it was Eskimo.” elucidates us Carlos.